Mangrove vireo

-The mangrove vireo (Vireo pallens) is a species of bird in the family Vireonidae that is found in Mexico and Central America.
+The mangrove vireo (Vireo pallens) is a species of bird in the family Vireonidae, the vireos, greenlets, and shrike-babblers.
+It is found in Mexico and every Central American country except Panama.

-Taxonomy
+Taxonomy and systematics

 The mangrove vireo was formally described in 1863 by the English naturalist Osbert Salvin based on specimens collected at El Realejo in Nicaragua and at Puntarenas in Costa Rica.
-He coined the current binomial name Vireo pallens.
-The specific epithet is from Latin meaning "pale-coloured", "greenish" or "yellowish".
+He coined the current binomial Vireo pallens.
+The specific epithet is from Latin meaning "pale-colored", "greenish" or "yellowish".
 El Realejo has been designated the type locality.